center-for-humans-and-machines/algorithmic-institutions/reports/artificial_humans.md

 ## Evaluation

-For all evaluations in the following, we report (if applicable) averages on cross-validated test sets (k=20).
+For all evaluations in the following, we report (if applicable) averages on cross-validated test sets (k=10).
 Thereby always a complete group (and their full episode) is randomly assigned to one of the six folds, to prevent correlation between folds.

+### Features

+As input we include the `previous contribution` and the `previous punishment` of each group member.
+When the corresponding human in the pilot did not entered a contribution or punishment we imputed these values with the corresponding median.
+Additionally, we include binary variable that indicate the corresponding validity.
+We found including the `round number` and the `previous common good` as features to not increase performance.

 ### Hyperparameter

 We perform an initial hyperparameter optimisation with the full model as depicted above.
-As player feature we include the `previous contribution` and the `previous punishment`.
-As round based features we include the `round number` and the `previous common good`.
-In the final model we include `previous entry valid` as additional feature for completness.

 We did a hyperparameter scan over the number of hidden units, the batch size and the learning rate.
 We found that 5 hidden units were performaning best in avoiding overfitting.
 Furthermore, we choose a batch size of 10 and a learning